awestover/enchantedForest/README.md

 # TODO

+## BUGS
+if your screen is too small because e.g. you have dev console open, then the dialogue box gets pushed down...

+## Both
+make some standards that we are going to impose to make everything nice and stuff

+e.g. file naming conventions ....

 ## Alek
+rn
+- mana bubble
+- gain xp for mob kills

+later
 - design a cool map
 - fix loading screen and stuff
 - fix the fact that js is async :(
-- make a json for mobs (stats, file names...)
-- make a json for npcs

 - fix teleportation (the teleport thing needs to say where is teleports you to...)
-- gain xp for mob kills

 - fix collision detection:
 -   for npcs (if you get kinda close it flashes)

 - fix anything else stupid that I did
 - code cleanup
 - increase encapsulation